 Strengthening Cultural Ties

 – The UK Focus at Haugesund’s Nordic Co-Production Market is a great opportunity for the UK producer/director teams to present their projects to potential co-production partners.
-Along with our partners at the British Council, we are proud of our longstanding cultural ties with Nordic countries having seen eight projects involving UK companies participate in the market over the past ten years, says Denitsa Yordanova, Head of the UK Global Screen Fund at the BFI.
+Along with our partners at the British Council, we are proud of our longstanding cultural ties with Nordic countries having seen eight projects involving UK companies participate in the market over the past ten years, said Denitsa Yordanova, Head of the UK Global Screen Fund at the BFI.

-In addition to the delegation, the UK Focus included a panel session, ‘How to Co-produce with the UK’.
+In addition to the delegation, the UK Focus included the panel session, ‘How to Co-produce with the UK’.
 Moderator, Wendy Mitchell (Screen International), was joined by Denitsa Yordanova, Head of UK Global Screen Fund, who presented the UK co-production offer alongside a case study of The Damned, presented by producer Kamilla Kristiane Hodøl of Elation Pictures, UK.
 Attendees also got to hear from Liselott Forsman, CEO, Nordisk Film & TV Fond, on the possibilities of co-producing with the Nordics.

 The UK Focus is presented in collaboration with and supported by the British Film Institute through the BFI National Lottery International Fund, the Royal Norwegian Embassy in London, the British Embassy in Norway and the British Council.